 You are here

 A food drive with a twist, Winter Festival of Gifts (WFoG) has become a beloved annual tradition at Mount Prospect Public Library (MPPL) as a means to creatively give back to the community, while at the same time highlighting staff talent.
+The giveaway takes place at a special December luncheon during work hours.
+The prizes are handed out to the winners at the luncheon, or placed by their desk if they are unable to attend.
 Diane Davis, pioneer of the program, took time to share the ins and outs of this celebration of giving.

 The Giving Tree is an annual event that begins right after Veteran’s Day and runs through mid-December.
 We set up an artificial pine tree that collects donations of new children’s hats, gloves, scarves and socks (and sometimes new picture books) for distribution within our community before the December holidays.